Allegheny Health Network Leadership Team

-Active in both her community and within the health care industry, Ms. Hundorfean serves on the boards of directors of the United Way of Southwestern Pennsylvania, the Crohn's & Colitis Foundation Western Pennsylvania/West Virginia Chapter, as well as the Hospital & Healthsystem Association of Pennsylvania.
+Active in both her community and within the health care industry, Ms. Hundorfean serves on the board of directors of the United Way of Southwestern Pennsylvania and the Hospital and Healthsystem Association of Pennsylvania.
 Ms. Hundorfean is also a member of the Medical Group Management Association, and is an editorial advisor to Managed Healthcare Executive magazine.

-She received her Executive MBA from Case Western Reserve University, and a Bachelor of Science in Healthcare Management from Robert Meyers College.
+A native of Kansas, she received her Executive MBA from Case Western Reserve University, and a Bachelor of Science in Healthcare Management from David N. Myers College.

 Chief Operating Officer

 Jim Benedict serves as the Chief Operating Officer of Allegheny Health Network.
 As COO, Mr. Benedict is responsible for the strategic and operational management of all of AHN’s hospitals, as well as its acute-care and ambulatory-care facilities.

 Over his 27 years in health care, Mr. Benedict has extensive experience in physician practice management, ambulatory and hospital operations, serving in executive leadership roles in the nonprofit, public, academic, and international medical settings.